Issam-Allymis/Housing-market-analysis./README.md

 * Many of the graphics that could've been displayed in the dashboard haven't been included but are included in the notebooks.

+* On the Sale Price study page, the feature importance chart isn't responding well, whereas in my local environment, everything within the app seems to be working perfectly.

 ## Deployment
 ### Heroku